This report is a very useful tool for keeping track of your daily transactions and performance.

 The default amount displayed is a sum of (Revenue received so far(payments - refunds) + today's upcoming renewals + invoices in dunning today).

 You can configure what amount you want displayed.
-This can be done under Settings > Site Settings > Report Settings as shown below.
+This can be done under Settings > Configure Chargebee > Report Settings.

 This displays the total amount of invoices that are queued for payment retry today, tomorrow and day after.